siruguri/cptii/README.md

 * Create a new user, setting just the email and password
 * Go to the Profiles tab
 * Note that there's a new profile now - edit to set name, type ('counselor' or 'student') and picture.

+## Upload Multiple Users

+Start at `https://www.goalgetterapp.org/admin/assignment` - the screen has an upload file button where you can upload a tab-separated values file, with one user in each row.
+The column ordering is explained on the page above.

 ## Assign a student/counselor to a school